You’re not crazy for storing survival food

 |Thunderstorms and Lightening|

-Prepare Your Food Storage for the 3 Scenarios
+Prepare Your Food For The 3 Survival Scenarios

 The most common disaster in the United States is flooding; for your location, it might be tornadoes or another natural disaster.
 Figure out which emergencies are most likely in your area and plan for the three scenarios.